What is the La Mercè Festival?

 The Correfoc, also known as ‘fire run’, is an iconic, highly anticipated aspect of the La Mercè festival.
 The parade consists of diables and dracs (dragons and devils) performing mesmerizing dances amidst a breathtaking shower of thousands of fireworks.

-Since the Correfoc can get quite dangerous, it is not recommended for children; however, an alternative is a fun, yet safe, junior Correfoc happening shortly before the main event.
+Since the Correfoc can get quite dangerous, it is not recommended for children; however, there is an alternative fun, yet safe, junior Correfoc happening shortly before the main event.
 The main difference between the junior and the adult Correfoc is that in the adult one, firework flames are thrown to the people.
 So, if you are planning on attending the main event make sure to take extra safety precautions and wear protective clothing.

 Castellers